 Marginal propensity to save may seem like a term that doesn’t relate to your budget since it’s normally used to help economists.
 However, thinking about it in simple terms such as a savings rate is more helpful.
 That way, you can use it to apply it towards your savings goals and budgeting tactics as your income changes.

 Saving money is half the battle: making sure your money is working for you is the other half.
-Opening a cash management account like SoFi Money® can earn you more than the national interest average, squeezing even more value from your hard-earned dollars.
+Opening a checking and savings account with SoFi can earn you more than the national interest average, squeezing even more value from your hard-earned dollars.

 Photo credit: iStock/Toxitz